cloudflare/boringtun/README.md

 The tunnel can then be configured using [wg](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg.8), as a regular WireGuard tunnel, or any other tool.

-It is also possible to use with [wg-quick](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) by setting the enviroment variable `WG_QUICK_USERSPACE_IMPLEMENTATION` to `boringtun`.
+It is also possible to use with [wg-quick](https://git.zx2c4.com/WireGuard/about/src/tools/man/wg-quick.8) by setting the environment variable `WG_QUICK_USERSPACE_IMPLEMENTATION` to `boringtun`.
 For example:

 `sudo WG_QUICK_USERSPACE_IMPLEMENTATION=boringtun wg-quick up CONFIGURATION`